sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 <strong>Security Review</strong>

-Although we follow security best practices, we wanted to make sure that we didn't miss anything.
-So we had the plugin reviewed by [Patchstack](https://patchstack.com/), a security company that specializes in WordPress security.
+Although we follow security best practices, we wanted to ensure that we didn't miss anything.
+So, we had the plugin reviewed by [Patchstack](https://patchstack.com/), a cybersecurity company specializing in WordPress security.

 The summary of their report was: "We were unable to detect any vulnerabilities that would impact the security status of the plugin in a serious way."